nhoizey/pack11ty/docs/index.md

   - Atom feed for all collections combined
 - Extensive set of Markdow-it plugins for enhanced contribution: footnotes, attributes, headings anchors, abbreviations, containers
 - A set of Eleventy filters and shortcodes are provided, including a better `slugify`

-## Contribution

-Feel free to use it, enhance it, and share your ideas/comments with [issues](https://github.com/nhoizey/pack11ty/issues/new/choose), or (even better) [pull requests](https://github.com/nhoizey/pack11ty/compare)!